LLNL/axom/src/axom/slic/docs/sphinx/sections/wrapping_slic_in_macros.rst

 .. warning::
-   Macros that use ``slic::logMessage()`` with a :ref:`logMessageLevel` of ``WARNING`` or ``ERROR`` are collective operations when used with MPI-aware :ref:`logStream` instances.
+   Macros that use ``slic::logMessage()`` with a :ref:`logMessageLevel` of ``WARNING`` or ``ERROR`` are collective operations when used with MPI-aware :ref:`LogStream` instances.
 Consult :ref:`CollectiveSlicMacros` for a list of collective Axom macros.

 The :ref:`SlicMacros` provide a good resource for the type of macros that an